Does 'Spiral: From the Book of Saw' Have a Post-Credits Scene?

 While the killer known as Jigsaw may have died all the way back in the third “Saw” movie, the franchise lives on with its ninth entry and second reboot attempt, “Spiral: From the Book of Saw.”

-The previous reboot attempt, 2017’s “Jigsaw,” was not well received by anybody and will likely be left on the dust heap of cinema history, forgotten or ignored by any future “Saw” movies.
+The previous reboot attempt, 2017’s “Jigsaw,” was not well received by anybody and will likely be left on the dust heap of cinema history, forgotten or ignored by any future “Saw” movies — or at least that’s what I personally am hoping will happen.
 But “Spiral: From the Book of Saw” is different.
 While still super cheap to produce, it’s got star power with Chris Rock and Samuel L. Jackson and has been better received by critics than any previous “Saw” installment.

 In fact, Chris Rock is the reason this movie exists — he pitched the idea and made it happen because he likes the “Saw” movies that much.
 It’s a safe bet we’ll get another one or two of these at least.